 What are the Career Options for an Online Bachelor’s in Legal Assistant and Paralegal Studies Degree?

-It goes without saying that the most common career path for an undergraduate with a Bachelor’s in Legal Assistant and Paralegal Studies degree is to become a legal assistant or paralegal.
+The most common career path for an undergraduate with a Bachelor’s in Legal Assistant and Paralegal Studies degree is to become a legal assistant or paralegal.
 Many professionals work in law firms, while others are employed in the legal departments of private organizations or in federal, state, or local agencies.
 However, depending on the concentration one chooses at the undergraduate level, an online legal studies degree can also prepare graduates to work as a:

 - Community Services Manager